vuejs/docs/src/guide/transitions-overview.md

 <common-codepen-snippet title="Create animation with a class" slug="ff45b91caf7a98c8c9077ad8ab539260" tab="css,result" :editable="false" :preview="false" />

-# Transitions with Style Bindings
+## Transitions with Style Bindings

-Some transition affects can be applied by interpolating values, for instance by binding a style to an element while an interaction occurs.
+Some transition effects can be applied by interpolating values, for instance by binding a style to an element while an interaction occurs.
 Take this example for instance:

 ```html
 <div id="demo">